Nuri al-Said: Regime resists growing political unrest

-Fall of monarchy and death
+Death

+14 July Revolution

 As the 1958 Lebanon crisis escalated, Jordan requested the help of Iraqi troops, who feigned to be en route there on 14 July.
 Instead, they moved on to Baghdad, and on that day, Brigadier Abd al-Karim Qasim and Colonel Abdul Salam Arif seized control of the country and ordered the Royal Family to evacuate the Rihab Palace in Baghdad.
 They congregated in the courtyard—King Faisal II; Prince 'Abd al-Ilah and his wife Princess Hiyam; Princess Nafeesa, Abdul Ilah's mother; Princess Abadiya, the king's aunt; and several servants.
 The group was ordered to turn facing the wall and were shot down by Captain Abdus Sattar As Sab', a member of the coup.
 After almost four decades, the monarchy had been toppled.

-Nuri went into hiding, but he was captured the next day as he sought to make his escape disguised as a woman.
+Nuri went into hiding, but he was captured the next day as he sought to make his escape.
 He was shot dead and buried that same day, but an angry mob disinterred his corpse and dragged it through the streets of Baghdad, where it was hung up, burned and mutilated, ultimately being run over repeatedly by municipal buses, until his corpse was unrecognizable.